AscendingPassage.com HOME PAGE.

 youth and stupendous duration.

-town of Thebes arise; an attempt at magnificence which seemed to
+town arise.
+Thebes was an attempt at magnificence which seemed to

 promise for the human pygmies a sufficiently interesting future, but